jonasj76/libnsh/README.md

 the object which is beeing requested, i.e. to distinguish the requested OID from others OIDs if this callback is shared between several handlers, else this parameter can be ignored.

+#### write callback
+A write callback is defined in the following way:

+    int callback(void *value, int id)

+The callback function shall use `value` to update the corresponding setting in the applications. `id` specifies the object which is beeing updated, i.e. to distinguish the requested OID from others OIDs if this callback is shared between several handlers, else this parameter can be ignored.

 ## Table API